fzzzy/moof.js/README.md

 > ./server

-Then visit http://localhost:8080/ in your favorite browser.
+Then visit http://localhost:8080/ in your favorite WebSocket-supporting browser.